 Alongside his older brother Eneko, Iker is half of one of the most successful climbing partnerships in the world.
 A diverse and daring climber who is as accomplished climbing on rock as he is tackling sport climbing, bouldering and big wall ascents, Iker’s success has earned him respect both in the climbing community and the wider public sphere.

-Originating from the Basque Country in northern Spain, Iker started climbing with Eneko in 1992 and the brothers soon were exploring the Pyrenees together with their parents.
-From the beginning it was clear that Iker had an incredible talent for climbing on rock.
-He has now climbed more than 120 routes between 8c (5.14b) and 9a+ (5.15a) and 8c (5.14b) onsight.
-But Iker’s true passion was for adventure and this addiction drove him on to ever more exciting feats.
+Originating from the Basque Country in northern Spain, Iker started exploring the Pyrenes with his family and climbing with his brother Eneko when he was 15.
+From the beginning it was clear that Iker had an incredible talent for rock climbing.
+He has now climbed more than 120 routes between 8c (5.14b) and 9a+ (5.15a), on-sighting up to 8c (5.14b).

 Joining forces with Eneko, the two have united their talents and energies to push new boundaries.
-The brothers have their differences – Iker is a fan of punk music, Eneko prefers rock and roll – but they share a mutual passion for exploration.
-Their most iconic achievement is their ‘Seven Walls, Seven Continents’ project in which they climbed the most spectacular wall in each corner of the globe between 2003 and 2008 - a mission which enabled them to explore the unknown and to push the limits of their own endurance, from The Totem Pole in Tasmania to the Zerua Peak of Antarctica.
+Their most iconic achievement ‘Seven Walls, Seven Continents’ ascending a challenging wall on each of the world’s continents, from The Totem Pole in Tasmania to the Sky Peak in Antarctica.

-The brothers have also pushed the boundaries of big wall climbing, making one of the hardest free-climbs to date on the West Face of the Naranjo de Bulnes, a 500m limestone wall leading to the summit of the Picos de Europa massif.
-With 'The Hardest of the Alps', a 2010 project to free climb three of the most difficult alpine routes within one summer, the brothers succeeded in something few people could have dared to dream about.
-A genuine trailblazer, Iker is proud to know that hundreds of climbers now want to copy his first routes around the world, including The Door (650m, proposed 8b) on Baffin Island in 2012 and Orbayu (8c+/550m) in Spain in 2009.
+The brothers lay claim to one of the hardest free climbs to date, on the West Face of the Naranjo de Bulnes-Orbayu, a 500m limestone wall leading to the summit of the Picos de Europa massif in the Spanish Pyrenees.
+Another highlight was 'The Hardest of the Alps' - a project to free climb three of the most difficult alpine routes in the summer of 2010.
+A genuine trailblazer, Iker is proud knowing climbers want to copy some of his first ascents around the world, including The Door (650m, proposed 8b) on Baffin Island in 2012 and Orbayu (8c+/550m) in Spain in 2009.

 Iker is now focusing on one or two major expeditions each year, targeting the most aesthetically beautiful mountains around the world where he can create stunning new routes and truly original adventures.
 As expected from a man with a lifelong passion for mountains and discovery, his favourite climbs are his last one and his next one.